icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 When you extend a class you are able to override the return type for methods you override.
 However the new type must be compatible with the original type.
 So in other word the type must be a child type of the original type.

 So say you originally typed it `Foo` you couldn't then change the type to `bool`.
-As that's not a compatable type of `Foo`.
+As that's not a compatible type of `Foo`.
 However if you created a child class of `Foo` called `Fooable` you would be able to use that as a type.
 So your code still actually follows the orignal return signature it's just more detailed.